neskoskin/mean-clean/README.md

 ```

-To run the project simply execute `gulp` inside the project folder.
+To run the project execute `gulp` inside the project folder.